poftadeh/restaurant-explorer/README.md

 2. The nullish coalescing operator.
 This returns the left-hand side operand if it is not `null` or `undefined`.
 Example: `const foo = null ?? "default value";`

 3. One way to track down performance issues is to use a profiler.
 There are profilers built in to the dev tools of both Chrome and Firefox browsers, as well as the React Developer Tools plugin.
-If the performance issue was introduced in an unknown commit, a `git bisect` operation can be conducted to discover when it was introduced.
+If the performance issue was introduced in an unknown commit, a `git bisect` operation can be conducted to discover its origin.
 I have had to use this method in production when working on a frontend touchscreen application for a medical imaging device.

 4. The endpoint as utilized is delivering a large payload that mostly goes unused.
 I would look into how this could be improved to only fetch the data relevant to the application.